 NOTE: This signal can come from a room thermostat or a dry contact closure.
 No power of any voltage should be fed into either of these terminals.

-R. Cascade Follower Pump and Sensor Wiring
+N. Cascade Follower Pump and Sensor Wiring

-1. If it is desired to have the boiler control the boiler pump, connect the boiler pump to the 1 (BOILER HOT), 2 (BOILER NEUT), and 3 (BOILER GND) terminals.
+1. Connect the boiler pump to the terminals labeled 1 (HOT), 2 (NEUT), and 3 (GND).